HSLdevcom/jore4/wiki/architecture-meetings.md

   - last week's status:
   - @jpeuralinna possibly made a suggestion on how to change UAT related criteria in "in progress" column

+**2. Should we allow/disallow null values for validity_start field

 2022-03-23 Architecture meeting
 -------------------------------